junwang4/genbank/ezengo/README.md

 Eric,

-you may want to put your documentation here.
+you may want to put your code and documentation in this folder.